 Is your child missing school, activities, or constantly in the nurses office due to his/her mysterious stomach aches?
 Is his/her concentration or performance being affected?
 We may be able to help your child, and even provide a note for school.
-Click on the links below to find out more about recurrent abdominal pain and biofeedback.

-1. What is Recurrent Abdominal Pain?
+1. What is Recurrent Abdominal Pain (RAP)?

 Recurrent Abdominal Pain (RAP) is known by several different names such as functional chronic recurrent abdominal pain (FCRAP), functional abdominal pain syndrome (FAPS), functional abdominal pain (FAP), irritable bowel syndrome (IBS), pediatric abdominal migraine, and pediatric chronic abdominal pain.
 Doctors call physical disorders that are real but not caused by tissue damage “functional” disorders.
 Recurrent abdominal pain is commonly referred to by children and parents as a stomach ache, tummy ache, cramping, bloating, belly pain, stomach pain, gut pain, and abdomen pain.